-I can only speak for myself but I think the three things that helped me get better at drawing is curiosity, persistence, and prioritizing my happiness.
+I can only speak for myself but I think the three things that helped me get better at drawing is using reference as well as staying persistence despite obstacles, and prioritizing my happiness.

 Curiosity helped me continue to search for and implement new techniques or try out new styles with my artwork.

 Persistence helped me to keep drawing and not throw in the towel even when I felt like I would never get better or that a certain art piece just didn’t look good.

 Prioritizing my happiness helped me stand a fighting chance against my artist block and to find a drawing routine that was not only maintainable but also enjoyable.

 Does drawing everyday make you better?

 For me personally I don’t always draw every day.
 Now that’s not to say that drawing every day won’t help you improve but that’s also not saying that you won’t improve if you don’t draw every single day but every other day or whenever your heart wills it.